citizenweb3/blog/Stakingasawayout.md

 Staking using non-custodial wallets is the most reasonable strategy.
 Your coins will remain stored in your non-custodial wallet.
 When staking, your funds are not dead weight.

 As usual, the bear market turns into a bull market rather quickly.
 Not everyone has time to jump into a rocket taking off.
-At this moment, it is essential to ALREADY BE ON BOARD!
+At this moment, it is essential to already be on board!

 The results are simple: